 The Department of Neurosurgery in 2010 partnered with the NIH and NINDS to create the joint NIH-UVA Neurosurgical Residency Program, which has the goal of training and educating future academic neurosurgical leaders with the ability to perform world-class neuroscience research.
 NIH-UVA residents spend half of their 7 year residency at UVA participating on the very active clinical service, and the other half at NIH pursuing research in a setting as creative, innovative, and well-equipped as one can imagine.

-The $1.5M Microsurgical Training Lab shared between the departments of neurosurgery and otolaryngology-head & neck surgery, where our residents have hands-on monthly cadavaric training on all neurosurgical approaches.
+Our $1.5M Microsurgical Training Lab was built by the hospital and departments of neurosurgery and otolaryngology-head & neck surgery, where our residents have hands-on monthly cadavaric training on all neurosurgical approaches, and research complex microanatomy.